Meet our Oral Health Team

 Oral Health Therapist

-An Oral Health Therapists is a dual qualified Dental Therapist and Dental Hygienist.
+An Oral Health Therapist is a dual qualified Dental Therapist and Dental Hygienist.
 Oral Health Therapists provide dental therapy services to children, adolescents and dental hygiene services to patients of all ages.
 Oral Health Therapists are also qualified to lead individual, group and community oral health promotion strategies.
 Oral Health Therapists are registered with the Dental Board of Australia.

 Dental Therapists provide dental therapy services to children and adolescents.
 Dental Therapists are registered with the Dental Board of Australia.